Understand Power Apps Studio

-The options for working with canvas apps change depending on the selection on the left pane.
+The options for working with canvas apps change depending on the selection on the authoring menu.

 Select the tree view to show the screens available in the app.

-Select App in the tree view to work with app-specific controls or to change app behavior, such as adding a formula on OnStart event of the app.
+Select App in the tree view to work with app-specific controls.
+You can change app behavior, such as adding a formula for the OnStart event of the app.

-Switch to the Components tab to work with component library features.
-You can add new components or reuse those that were already published from published component libraries.
-More information: Component library
+Switch to the Components tab of Tree view to work with component library features.
+You can add new components or reuse ones from the published component libraries.
+For more information, see Component library.

 Add, refresh, or remove data sources from your canvas app.
 You can add one or more connections by using data sources.